phil294/coffeesense/docs/reference/Readme.md

   ? _.merge(getDefaultVLSConfig(), params.initializationOptions.config)
   : getDefaultVLSConfig();

-// From vetur.config.js
+// From coffeesense.config.js
-const veturConfig = getVeturConfigInWorkspace()
+const coffeesenseConfig = getCoffeeSenseConfigInWorkspace()
-// Merge vetur.config.js
+// Merge coffeesense.config.js
-Object.keys(veturConfig.setting).forEach((key) => {
+Object.keys(coffeesenseConfig.setting).forEach((key) => {
-  _.set(config, key, veturConfig.setting[key])
+  _.set(config, key, coffeesenseConfig.setting[key])
 })
 ```

-Notice: It only affects the settings used by Vetur.
+Notice: It only affects the settings used by CoffeeSense.
-For example, we use `typescript.preferences.quoteStyle` in Vetur. so you can set it.
+For example, we use `typescript.preferences.quoteStyle` in CoffeeSense. so you can set it.
 But it don't affect original TypeScript support in VSCode.

 ### `projects`